CentreSecuriteIA/textbook/docs/Chapters/1-Capabilities/README.md

 !!! question

-     If you have a question, or a remark don't hesitate to ask to [agisf_textbook.0fh6l@slmail.me](mailto:agisf_textbook.0fh6l@slmail.me)
+     If you have a question, or a remark don't hesitate to reach out to [Markov](mailto:ai_safety_textbook.y4wqu@slmail.me)

-Test edit for commit